patrickpycheung/credit-limit/README.md

  * The second loop creates the entity relationships, and performs the required calculations
  * The third loop prints the report

-The worst case sceaniro time complexity is O(n^2).
-This occurs in the second loop, when all the entities are sub-entities in a 1-way relationship (i.e. A > B > C..E > F)

 ## **Technology stack**

 * Java 8